Silvassa

-Silvassa (/gu/) is a city and the headquarters of the Dadra and Nagar Haveli district in Union territory of Dadra and Nagar Haveli and Daman and Diu in western India.
+Silvassa is a city and the headquarters of the Dadra and Nagar Haveli district in the Union territory of Dadra and Nagar Haveli and Daman and Diu in western India.
 It is today the largest city in the union territory.
 The city was chosen as one of the hundred Indian cities in Government of India's flagship Smart Cities Mission.

 Etymology

 The former official name of the city, during Portuguese rule, was Paço de Arcos (Engl.: "palace of arches", also spelled Paço d'Arcos), named after the town of that same name located in Oeiras, Lisbon.

 History

 Until about the turn of the century, in the late 1800s, Silvassa was one of many small villages in Portuguese India.
 Its importance started to increase by the mid-1880s when the Portuguese administration, under then Governor-General Carlos Eugénio Correia da Silva, Count of Paço de Arcos, decided to transfer the seat of the Pragana Nagar Avely municipality further inland from Darará.
 On 11 February 1885, by decree from the Portuguese Ministry of the Overseas, Silvassa was designated as a town (vila), and given the name of Paço de Arcos.
 However, the endemic name prevailed, and the town continued to be known locally and beyond as Silvassa, being referred-to as such in official documents.
 The town remained the municipal capital until the Indian Annexation of 1954.